 Internet connection problems?
 DNS cache corrupted?
 Maybe you need to flush Windows DNS Cache.
 If your computer is finding it difficult to reach a certain web site or server, the problem may be due to a corrupt local DNS cache.
-Sometimes bad results are cached and therefore need to be cleared from the cache in order to allow your Windows computer to communicate with the host correctly.
+Sometimes bad results are cached, maybe due to DNS Cache Poisoning and Spoofing, and therefore need to be cleared from the cache in order to allow your Windows computer to communicate with the host correctly.

 Typically, there are 3 types of caches in Windows which you can flush easily: